Skip to main content

 Remarks:

-• The Server is represented by 2 nodes, M(A) and M(B),
+• The server is represented by two nodes, M(A) and M(B)

-• The newTx issued by Alice through her node will be propagated by Server to Bob's node as newTx too
+• The newTx issued by Alice through her node will be propagated by the server to Bob's node as newTx as well

-• This diagram does not represent any possible additional transactions the Server would need to post in order to provide guarantees to either or both Alice and Bob (e.g an in-head HTLC transaction)
+• This diagram does not account for any additional transactions the server might need to post to provide guarantees to either Alice or Bob (for example, an in-head HTLC transaction)

-• In order to ensure consistency of snapshots, the Server is assumed to always be the leader, ie. the one triggering the emission of a snapshot.
+• To ensure consistency of snapshots, the server is presumed to always act as the leader, ie, the one triggering the emission of a snapshot.